amr28693/ECTO_system_walkthrough/README.md

 The system is designed to test whether traits such as neuroticism are emergent attractors under metabolic, pleiotropic, and environmental constraints.

 ---
+For the Ecological ECTO application in the Appendix, the cleaned data is in .csv form, with a raw tex file for reference.
+Simply download to your desired filepath and update the filepath in the Ecological ECTO Python module.

 #Repository Contents: